-- The water heater, when installed, must be electrically grounded in accordance with the local codes or in the absence of local codes: the National Electrical Code (NFPA 70). - 4.
+- The water heater, when installed, must be electrically grounded in accordance with the local codes or in the absence of local codes: the "National Electrical Code", NFPA 70 (current edition). - 4.
 If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - 5.
 Carefully plan the place where you are going to put the water heater.
-Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires (see Figure 14 & Figure 15).
-Examine the location to ensure the water heater complies with the "Locating the New Water Heater" section in this manual. - For installation in California, this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
-See instructions for correct installation procedures.
+Correct air supply for combustion and blower operation, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires (see Figure 15 & Figure 16).
+Examine the location to ensure the water heater complies with the "Locating The New Water Heater" section in this manual - 6.
+For installation in areas subject to earthquakes, this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
+For installations in California, see correct installations procedures.
 Instructions may be obtained from: